 - a) Check the tail and make sure that the bar that locks the tail section to the rear beam has been disconnected from the tail and has been swung all the way forward and locked down with the locking pin.
-If you cannot remove the pin easily, activate the hydraulics to take any weight off the bar.
-(See Section 3.2.1 for proper locking/unlocking instructions). - b) Check the pin locks at the top of the front wing mount.
+If you cannot remove the pin easily, activate the hydraulics to take any weight off the bar. - b) Check the pin locks at the top of the front wing mount.
 Make sure that they are not pinning the wing down and that they have been placed in their storage pipes.